The veteran composer talks about working on Pencil Test Studios’ odd adventure.

 "Since Neverhood and Skullmonkey is what I'm most known for in the gaming world, in the beginning I was somewhat concerned about divorcing myself from that model all altogether."

 While Rob has been my primary go to guy, Greg’s contribution is no less brilliant.
 As well as their “quick on their feet” ability to musically articulate my musical directives, they have also contributed any number of ideas of their own.
-Thank God for their adeptness at making sense out of some of the more mushy, muddle-headed ideas that occasionally plague me, and then turning them into substantive sonic gems.
+Thanks for their adeptness at making sense out of some of the more mushy, muddle-headed ideas that occasionally plague me, and then turning them into substantive sonic gems.
 The Armikrog soundtrack would not be possible without them.

 Rashid K. Sayed: How would you describe your experience working with Pencil Test Studios?